truenas/middleware/docs/userguide/freenas_intro.rst

 * Support for WebDAV has been added which can be configured from :menuselection:`Services --> WebDAV`.
 This provides a file browser with HTTP authentication and optional SSL encryption.

+* The Linux jail templates have been removed as they were too experimental and limited to 32-bit.
+Instead, use the VirtualBox template, which installs a web-based instance of phpVirtualBox, and use that to install the desired Linux distro or any other operating system.

 * The cruciblewds, s3cmd, and Syncthing plugins have been added.

 The GUI has been reorganized as follows: